kyontan/codium-extend-monolog/README.md

 # Codium Extend

+## Changes from original

+- Japanese translation
+- Archives for all posts
+- Changed appearance around page title and footer
+  - Categories / Tags are shown below title
+- Dropped support for bottom sidebar
+- ...

 ## Original readme (from [wordpress.org](https://wordpress.org/themes/codium-extend/))

 Codium Extend is a minimalist theme for wordpress and ready for all the wordpress 3.+ feature like custom menus, colors or background.
 Light colors and white is perfect for having a really nice blog!